jonscheiding/jira-wallboard-screensaver/README.md

 ## Installation

 1. Download the lastest release from the [releases page](https://github.com/jonscheiding/jira-wallboard-screensaver/releases/latest).
-Put the .scr file somewhere on your computer.
+Unzip the .scr file to somewhere on your computer.
 2. Right click on the .scr file and click "Install".

 ## Configuration